 Your plant should conduct an energy audit every few years.
 This should be run either by knowledgeable internal employees or by a hired specialist.
 The audit will help identify any areas within your facility that need attention to improve efficiency.
 Lighting, HVAC, and production equipment should all be thoroughly inspected to identify any usage issues.
 Once these have been identified, conservation procedures can be implemented.

-Consider Technological Advances
+Sustainable Industrialization and Technological Advances

-In fact, AR technology has already moved into farming, one of the world’s oldest occupations, through PlantVision’s real-time multispectral augmentation technology that allows artificial intelligence and AR to self-optimize growing systems to save water and other resources.
+In fact, AR technology has already moved into farming, one of the world’s oldest occupations.
+PlantVision’s real-time multispectral augmentation technology allows artificial intelligence and AR to self-optimize growing systems to save water and other resources.
 As 5G rollout continues throughout the USA and the rest of the globe, AR/VR adoption rates will continue at an exponential rate in sectors across the spectrum, from retail to manufacturing and agriculture.

 Other advances like machine learning can improve your plant’s workflow by limiting downtime, improving your supply chain, and suggesting better use of human labor.